tobydriscoll/crossref-listings/README.md

-# Crossref-listings extension For Quarto
+# Crossref-listings extension for Quarto

 This filter automates the creation of listings of cross-referenced items such as theorems, definitions, examples, etc.